Domination, fibrations and splitting

 \begin{Assumption} There is a non-locally modular minimal type $ \mathfrak{f} \in S(\emptyset)$ such that any other minimal non-locally modular type is non-orthogonal to $\mathfrak{f}$.

 \end{Assumption}

 This is a frequent assumption in the geometric stability literature (see for example \cite{palacin2017definable}) and is satisfied by many theories of interest: it is true in $\mathrm{DCF}_{0,m}$ and $\mathrm{CCM}$.
+Note that some more unusual theories do satisfy this properties, for example the counterexample to the canonical base property of Hrushovski, Palac\'{i}n and Pillay in \cite{hrushovski2013canonical} (see also \cite{loesch2022possibly} for more examples).
+The type $\mathfrak{f}$ does not even have to be the generic type of a field, as illustrated by the counterexamples to the canonical base property based on Baudisch's group \cite{baudisch1996new}, see \cite{blossier2022cm} and \cite{loesch2025rings}.

 For an example of a theory not satisfying the assumption, we also follow \cite{palacin2017definable}: consider a two sorted theory with one sort for a pure set $I$, and another sort $S$ with a surjection $\pi : S \rightarrow I$ such that each fiber is an algebraically closed field of fixed characteristic (and there is no relation between the fibers).